Settlers4Modding/CommunityPatchLauncher/README.md

 [![Join the chat at https://discord.gg/Vhs3e5N](https://img.shields.io/discord/644571557276155905?color=%237289DA&label=LitZeYT&logo=discord&logoColor=white)](https://discord.gg/Vhs3e5N)

-If you want to help us working on the Community Patch meet us there and let us know!
+If you want to help us working on the Community Patch, meet us there and let us know!
 If you find any bug or want to request a new feature please check our [issue tracker] and add it if you can't find it already or join us in Discord.
 There we have a dedicated chat for suggestions and discussion.